 When to go.

-Visiting Disneyland on an extremely crowded day can be a lousy experience, so picking the right time to visit is the most important decision you’ll make.
+Disneyland on a crowded day can be a lousy experience, so picking the right time to visit is the most important decision you’ll make.

 How long to go.

-If you want to see everything in both Disneyland and California Adventure (the two theme parks at the Disneyland Resort), it’ll take three days.
+If you want to see everything in both Disneyland and California Adventure, it’ll take three days.
 That doesn’t mean that you can’t go for two days, or even one.
 You’ll still have a great time; just set your expectations accordingly.

 Where to stay.